Commemorative Air Force: History

 In 1976, the CAF sponsored an air show in Harlingen, Texas in which a B-29 bomber piloted by Paul Tibbets, the pilot who flew the B-29 which bombed Hiroshima during World War II, reenacted the atomic bombing of Hiroshima (including a mock mushroom cloud).
 This air show prompted the Japanese government to lodge a formal complaint with the United States Embassy, resulting in the U.S. government issuing an apology.

 In 1983, the American Airpower Heritage Foundation was founded to financially support the CAF.

 The group's accomplishments were recognized in 1989 with a National Aviation Hall of Fame Spirit of Flight Award.
 That year, Texas Governor William Clements signed a resolution designating the CAF the air force of Texas.

 In 1990, the CAF added two corporations.
 The first was the American Airpower Heritage Flying Museum, tasked with obtaining and maintaining the CAF's aircraft titles.
 The second was the American Airpower Heritage Museum, which acquired and maintained the CAF's non-aircraft pieces and static displays.
-In September 1990, CAF joined a statewide anti-littering campaign (Don't Mess With Texas), filming a low-level, high-speed pass of the B-17 Sentimental Journey on a mock bombing run of a highway-littering pickup truck, as part of a 30-second television spot.
+In September 1990, CAF joined a statewide anti-littering campaign, filming a low-level, high-speed pass of the B-17 Sentimental Journey on a mock bombing run of a highway-littering pickup truck, as part of a 30-second television spot.

 The CAF C-47 That's All, Brother was the plane that led the parachute assault on Normandy during D-Day.

 In 1991, the CAF moved operations to Midland, Texas, where the group opened the CAF Airpower Museum and the American Combat Airman Hall of Fame.

 In April 2014, the CAF announced the move of their headquarters and all of the planes associated with the headquarters to Dallas Executive Airport in Dallas, Texas.
 The museum and its artifacts (including the nose art collection) were moved to the new headquarters, which it operates as the Henry B. Tippie National Aviation Education Center.

 In 2015, the CAF acquired the C-47 That's All, Brother, the plane that led the parachute assault on Normandy during D-Day.